sudoforge/docker-mumble-server/README.md

 - The wonderful teams behind git and docker.

 ## Notes
-The image built here is based off of @gliderlab's [docker-alpine][gliderlabs/docker-alpine] image, which in turn is based off of [Alpine Linux][alpine-linux].
+The image built from this Dockerfile uses @gliderlab's [docker-alpine][gliderlabs/docker-alpine] image, which is based off of [Alpine Linux][alpine-linux].
 While I was building this, I ran into issues with the single Alpine Linux repository that is included in their image by default (basically, dl-4 was down so `apk` couldn't update or install anything).
 To fix that, I've added the custom repository sources (in `/apk/repositories`), which is just official mirrors.
 This replaces the single repository in the [docker-alpine][gliderlabs/docker-alpine], so that we can actually hit a repository server and install packages.

 All that said, if `apk` hangs on one of the mirrors, don't fret.
 It'll pull through.
 During development, 3 and 4 hung endlessly so I just removed them.
 You'll notice that they are in the repo now; just remove mirrors if you notice them constantly failing and the delay annoys you.